9600dev/mmr/docs/MANUAL_INSTALL.md

 ** Not recommended **

-If you want to YOLO the install, and you're on Ubuntu or a derivative, you can try running the ```native_install.sh``` script.
-Otherwise, this might get you close enough:
+If you want to YOLO the install, and you're on Ubuntu or a derivative, you can try running the following:

 * Clone this repository into /home/trader/mmr directory
 * Create a user 'trader' (or chown a new /home/trader directory)